-- 8. To initiate an insolvency process for corporate debtors, the default should be atleast INR 1, 00, 00,000. - Central Government may, by notification, specify such minimum amount of default of higher value, which shall not be more than one crore rupees, for matters relating to the prepackaged insolvency resolution process of corporate debtors under Chapter III-A. Central government vide Notification S.O.
-1543(E) dated 9th April 2021 specified ten lakh rupees as the minimum amount of default for the matters relating to the pre-packaged insolvency resolution process of corporate debtor under Chapter III-A of the Code. - 9.
-In resolution process for corporate persons, the Code proposes two independent stages: - (i) Insolvency Resolution Process, during which the creditors assess the viability of debtor's business and the options for its rescue and revival. - (ii) Liquidation, in case the insolvency resolution process fails or financial creditors decide to wind up and distribute the assets of the debtor. - 10.
-The Code envisages two distinct processes in case of Insolvency Resolution Process (IRP) for Individuals/ Unlimited Partnerships - (i) Automatic Fresh Start - (ii) Insolvency Resolution
+- 8. To initiate an insolvency process for corporate debtors, the default should be at least INR 1,00,00,000.
+This limit was increased from INR 1,00,000 TO INR 1,00,00,000 vide MCA notification dated 24th March, 2020. - 9.
+In resolution process for corporate persons, the Code proposes two independent stages: - insolvency resolution Process, during which the creditors assess the viability of debtor's business and the options for its rescue and revival. - (ii) liquidation, in case the insolvency resolution process fails or financial creditors decide to wind up and distribute the assets of the debtor. - 10.
+The Code envisages two distinct processes in case of Insolvency Resolution Process (IRP) for individuals/unlimited partnerships - i) Fresh Start Process - ii) Insolvency Resolution

-11. The Code provides a Fresh Start Process for individuals under which they will be eligible for a debt waiver of up to INR 35,000.
+The Code provides a Fresh Start Process for individuals under which they will be eligible for a debt waiver of up to INR 35,000.
 The individual will be eligible for the waiver subject to certain limits prescribed under the Code.
-Under the automatic fresh start process, eligible debtors can apply to the Debt Recovery Tribunal (DRT) for discharge from certain debts not exceeding a specified threshold, allowing them to start afresh.
+Under the fresh start process, eligible debtors can apply to the Debt Recovery Tribunal (DRT) for discharge from certain debts not exceeding a specified threshold, allowing them to start afresh.

-12. A financial creditor (for a defaulted financial debt) or an operational creditor (for an unpaid operational debt) can initiate an Insolvency Resolution Process (IRP) against a corporate debtor.
+A financial creditor (for a defaulted financial debt) or an operational creditor (for an unpaid operational debt) can initiate an Insolvency Resolution Process (IRP) against a corporate debtor.
 The defaulting corporate debtor, its shareholders or employees, may also initiate voluntary insolvency proceedings.
 The National Company Law Tribunal (NCLT) is the designated adjudicating authority in case of corporate debtors.